 We’ve also continued to take every opportunity to learn to be better farmers over the last few years – participating in farm mentor programs, visiting others’ farms, and attending all kinds of farming and business classes.
 In spring of 2018, Meghan quit her federal job and joined Erik full time on the farm.
 We can honestly say that the support of enthusiastic and conscientious home cooks enables us to live out a dream of growing delicious food and being stewards of the land.

 What’s a dicot?

 Dicot is short for dicotyledon, which is a seed that has two embryonic leaves or cotyledons.
 Basically, a dicot is the pair of itty bitty baby leaves that first pop out of a seed.
-We liked the name because there are two of us and we started farming just like dicots start growing – germinating a tiny seed of a dream and reaching out to absorb knowledge like dicots absorbing sunlight.
+We liked the name because we started with the two of us just like dicots start growing – germinating a tiny seed of a dream and reaching out to absorb knowledge like dicots absorbing sunlight.